TheRealOhead/ProjectUmpire/README.md

 ## Style

 - Text inputs should look like normal text, but with a little pencil icon to the right.
 Tapping/clicking should turn it into a more traditional looking text input
-- Number inputs should have their up and down arrows easily pressable on mobile.
-The text part should also not be in a box
+- Number inputs should have their <s>up and down arrows easily pressable on mobile.</s> Turns out the "inner spin buttons" don't even exist on mobile.
+I will need to recreate them myself The text part should also not be in a box.